 Code STEMI: ST-segment Elevation Myocardial Infarction (STEMI)

-Here at WakeMed Heart Center, we cut to the chase.
+Here at WakeMed Heart & Vascular, we cut to the chase.
 That's why we put a special cardiac team in place to be prepared, stats in hand, to meet you at the Emergency Department if you're suddenly suffering from Acute Coronary Syndrome (ACS) or Acute Myocardial Infarction (AMI or heart attack).

 How does Code STEMI work?